muhammad-fiaz/Data-Structures-and-Algorithms-Solutions/README.md

 - **Core Concepts:** In-depth implementation of essential data structures (arrays, linked lists, trees, graphs) and algorithms (sorting, searching, optimization).
 - **Organized Structure:** Problems are categorized for easy navigation, enabling quick access to specific DSA topics.

+## License

+This project is licensed under the terms of the **MIT License** - see the [LICENSE](./LICENSE) file for details.

 ## Contribution

 Contributions are welcome!
-If you identify issues, have improvements to suggest, or want to add your own solutions, please feel free to create a pull request.
+Please check the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines and make sure to follow the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+If you identify issues, have improvements to suggest, or want to add your own solutions, feel free to create a pull request.
 This collaborative effort aims to create a robust resource for the programming community.

 ## Happy Coding!